emilio-lovarela/SSH-Remote-Machines-Manager/README.md

 This script streamlines the process of connecting to multiple remote machines via SSH using an easily configurable `config.yaml` file.
 It automates SSH key management, supports ProxyJumps, and includes options for both Ubuntu (Bash) and Windows (WSL) environments.

-- **Quick Setup**: Easily configure multiple remote machines in `config.yaml`, specifying details like IP, user, and machine characteristics (e.g., VRAM, CPU).
+- **Quick Setup**: Easily configure multiple remote machines in `config.yaml`, specifying details like IP, user and machine characteristics (e.g., VRAM, CPU).
 - **SSH Key Management**: Automatically generate, configure, and copy SSH keys to remote servers for passwordless access.
 - **ProxyJump Support**: Seamlessly connect to remote machines via intermediate (proxy) servers.
 - **Cross-Platform Compatibility**: Works on Ubuntu with Bash and Windows via WSL, enabling SSH keys to function directly with Windows applications (e.g., VSCode).